aws/aws-fpga/hdk/docs/afi_power.md

 1. Ramping too quickly between low power and high power states

 ## Exceeding Maximum FPGA power
-The Xilinx UltraScale+ FPGA devices used on the F1 instances have a maximum power limit that must be maintained.
-If a loaded AFI consumes maximum power, the F1 instance will automatically gate the input clocks provided to the AFI in order to prevent errors within the FPGA.
-This is called an afi-power-violation.
-Specifically, when power (Vccint) is greater than 85 watts, the CL will have a power warning bit set.
-Above that level, the CL is in danger of being clock gated due to an afi-power-violation.
+The Xilinx UltraScale+ FPGA devices used on the F1 instances impose a Maximum Power Consumption Limit of 85 Watts.
+The F1 Instance takes following actions if the AFI causes power consumption to exceed the imposed limit:
+1. The ```afi-power-warning``` is triggered when the AFI running on an F1 instance exceeds the power consumption limit of 85W.
+The clocks from Shell to the CL are not gated while this warning is set.
+This is an indication that Customer Logic should reduce power consumption.
+2. If the high power consumption is not mitigated then the Shell asserts ```afi-power-violation``` and gate the clocks to the CL.
+3. In addition, if the F1 Instance detects high power consumption at the time of AFI load then ```afi-power-violation``` is set, clocks are disabled and any transactions along Shell-CL interface results in timeout.

+For all practical purposes, we strongly recommend customer design to act on ```afi-power-warning``` to reduce power consumption.

 ## Ramping too Quickly Between Low Power and High Power States
 Even though your design may have a max power which is lower than the previously described limit, you might see issues if you rapidly switch between low power and high power states.
 A common scenario is upon startup the design goes from a low power reset state to the max power state instantly.
 In failing cases the host will appear to lose contact with the FPGA card and can only recover with an instance stop/restart.
 To prevent this from happening care must be taken to sequence the design such that it slowly increases the power requirements to max power instead of instantaneously doing so.